wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 Examine the floral morphology of the specimen(s) provided.

-a\) Note that the flower is strongly zygomorphic (bilaterally symmetrical).
+- Note that the flower is strongly zygomorphic (bilaterally symmetrical).

-b\) Is there a distinct calyx and corolla?
+- Is there a distinct calyx and corolla?

-> How many parts are in each of these whorls?
-Are any or all the parts
-> in either whorl fused (connate)?
-When parts are connate, look for the
-> mid-veins as a clue to how many parts are present.
-Note that the
-> members of one whorl may be very different from each other.
+- How many parts are in each of these whorls?
+Are any or all the parts in either whorl fused (connate)?
+When parts are connate, look for the mid-veins as a clue to how many parts are present.
+Note that the members of one whorl may be very different from each other.

-c\) Are the stamens free (separate from each other) or connate or a combination of the two?
+- Are the stamens free (separate from each other) or connate or a combination of the two?

-> d\) Note the single long curved style.
-Look for developing fruits in
-> which to work out the structure of the ovary, since the unfertilised
-> ovary is too small.
+- Note the single long curved style.
+Look for developing fruits in which to work out the structure of the ovary, since the unfertilised ovary is too small.

->
-> Is the ovary superior or inferior (look for position of sepal remains
-> on the fruit)?
+- Is the ovary superior or inferior (look for position of sepal remains on the fruit)?
 How are the ovules arranged within the locule?

->
-> Does the mature fruit split along one seam only so that the ovary
-> opens like a book, or along two seams so that the ovary separates into
+- Does the mature fruit split along one seam only so that the ovary opens like a book, or along two seams so that the ovary separates into halves?
-> halves?
 This type of fruit is a pod or *legume*.

->
-> e\) Construct a floral formula for the specimen, and then draw a floral
+- Construct a floral formula for the specimen, and then draw a floral diagram.

-> diagram.
->
-> f\) Is the inflorescence anthotelic or blastotelic?
+- Is the inflorescence anthotelic or blastotelic?
->
-> Which subtype in Fig 2.9, Lab 2 best fits the branching pattern?

 ## Subfamily Mimosoideae, within Fabaceae